Neuroscience and Storytelling

 Telling a good story

-Here are three of tips:
+Here are three tips:

 1. Draw people in:

-I recall doing my A levels and having a truly uninspiring History of Art tutor (I don’t recall his name – which says a lot!).
-We sat in a darkened room with slides, rhythmically projected in front of us and his low monotone drone of dates and facts.
-It was too dark to take notes properly so it was hard to use some of the established techniques for helping to engage with a lecturer’s content.
-Most of the students eventually ended up falling asleep.
-Every week the tutor bored his students to sleep and he never thought to do anything different to try and keep people either engaged or awake.
+I recall whilst doing my A-levels I had a truly uninspiring History of Art tutor (I don’t recall his name – which says a lot considering he taught me for an entire accedemic year!).
+His students sat in a darkened room with different slides, rhythmically projected in front of us, and his low monotone drone of a voice resiting various dates and facts.
+The room was too dark to take notes properly, so it was hard to use any established techniques for helping to engage with a lecturer’s content.

 Perhaps you have had to sit through a data-heavy presentation and found yourself nodding off.
-I’m not suggesting data is not important.
+I’m not suggesting that data is not important.
 At S2 design we use data as an integral part of our process, but with a little effort, it can usually be presented in an interesting way.

 A good deal of the best storytelling falls within a framework known as coherence.
 Each idea builds on and reinforces related concepts, adding layer-on-layer.
 Coherence helps us focus and cut through any noise to the key factors and to keep focus on those key points.